lingaiahdanda/BootstrapProject/README.md

 # Email:lingaiahdanda@gmail.com
 # Bootsatap Components:- 1.navbar 2.jumbotron 3.gids 4.thumbnails 5.forms
 # CoffeLoverProject.html--->
-In this i created a webpage with nav bars having welcome and sign  and  a general landing page using jumbotron class ---> And by using grids and thumbnails for placing those coffe pics  which is responsive to both mobile and desktop --->
+In this i created a webpage with nav bars having welcome and sign in  and  a general landing page using jumbotron class ---> And by using grids and thumbnails for placing those coffe pics  which is responsive to both mobile and desktop --->

 # new_Singup.html--->